sathomas/jsDataV.is/src/text/ch5/01-library.md

 </html>
 ```

-As you can see, we've set aside a `<div>` in line 10 to hold our time line.
+As you can see, we've set aside a `<div>` in line 10 to hold our timeline.
 We've also included the JavaScript libraries as the last part of the `<body>` element, as that provides the best browser performance.

 ### Step 2: Prepare the Data

 The data for our time line comes from [Wikipedia](http://en.wikipedia.org/wiki/Chronology_of_Shakespeare%27s_plays).
-As a JavaScript object, we might structure that data like the following excerpt:
+As a JavaScript object, that data might be structured like the following excerpt:

 ``` {.javascript .numberLines}
 [